varsha-ramamurthy/Plotly_HW/README.md

 - Using Plotly, both pie and scatter plots were made to display the amount of presence of top 10 microbes in the navel

--A Heroku app varsha-plotly-hw was created and connected to this Github repository, allowing automatic deploys from the master branch
+- A Heroku app varsha-plotly-hw was created.
+The app created on this repository was deployed to the newly created heroku app